Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

 Draw a circle for the head.

-The dog and cat in the previous guides were drawn facing forward; therefore, there was no need to draw a shape for the snout.
-However, since our dino is going to be drawn in profile, we will need to sketch the snout.
-Do that by drawing a rectangle on the left side of the circle.
+Since our dino is going to be drawn in profile, we will need to sketch the snout by drawing a rectangle on the left side of the circle.

 There are two ways in which you can draw the dinosaur's body.
-You can either draw two slightly overlapping circles for the upper and lower body, or you can just draw one large potato-like shape for both halves of the body (see the examples).
+You can draw two slightly overlapping circles for the upper and lower body (example 2), or you can just draw one large potato-like shape for both halves of the body (example 1).
 Personally, I think it would be easier if you just drew the potato.
 The guide will continue on using this shape.

 Now comes the calf.
 Draw a rectangular shape right underneath the knee of the thigh.